open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 ## What to select

-In what remains of this chapter, I'll review some considerations you might make when your team is searching for a new communication tool.
+In what remains of this chapter, I review some considerations you might make when your team is searching for a new communication tool.
-Generally, I'll present them as a series of tradeoffs with "X or Y?" framing.
-And I'll present them in no particular order.
+Generally, I'll present them as a series of tradeoffs with "X or Y?" framing and in no particular order.
 Your priorities are your own and you will have to weight each consideration appropriately.

-The first section covers considerations that apply to both synchronous and asynchronous tools.
-The next two sections look at those categories in turn.
+The first section covers considerations that apply to both synchronous and asynchronous tools while the sections following that look at each of those categories in turn.

 ### Considerations for all tools